Everyone can benefit from Facebook Advertising with a little creativity and ingenuity. Here’s how…

 To begin, Facebook offers you fifteen options for your goals/objectives.
 Keep these options in mind as you walk through the ad creation process so you can choose which one best fits your business goals and objectives.
 Facebook offers specific objectives under one of three categories: awareness, consideration, and conversion.

-Next, you’re asked to choose your ad format.
+Next, you’re asked to choose your advertising format.
 You can choose between five formats: carousel, single image, single video, slideshow, and canvas.
 Make sure that the ad format aligns with the other components of your ad and specifically, what are you going to ask people to do if they click on the ad?

 Next, you’re asked to choose your body text.
 Your ad text can be up to 90 characters and you need to both inform your audience as well as entice them into actions in this copy.
 Our best advice is to use this space to briefly explain your service, give a broad overview of your business itself, outline a particular blog post, etc. To get a grasp on the character count, type your ad in a Word or Google Doc and use the “word count” feature to count your characters.
 This will give you a clear sense of how wordy you are and what needs to be cut.